mpaperno/MSFSTouchPortalPlugin/README.md

 ### Updates

 The plugin can be updated to a new version by following the same installation procedure described above.
 It is _not_ necessary to remove any previous version first.
 The only thing to be aware of is that any old plugin log files will be removed during the update process.
+See below about how to get notified of updates automatically.

 ### Installation Guides